On average your neighbors pay $54 a monthSee Your Rates

-Tickets can cost you in time and money.
+Speeding tickets and other moving violations can cost you in time and money.
 And if you don’t pay your fines or attend court, you’re facing license suspension.
 In fact, nearly 1 million North Carolinians have suspended licenses for the exact reason.

 North Carolina’s Operation Firecracker has reduced the number of DUI arrests in Raleigh.
 This helps reduce average premiums for everyone.

 On a personal level, getting caught driving under the influence drivers with DUIs pay $830 more per year for car insurance.